sec-researcher/source-ip-spoofer/README.md

 ## Installation

 #### Permissions
-`udpspoof` creates raw packets which requires special permissions.
-If you don't wish to use `sudo` or run `udpspoof` as root, you can assign the needed capability directly to the executable on Linux
+`source-ip-spoofer` creates raw packets which requires special permissions.
+If you don't wish to use `sudo` or run `source-ip-spoofer` as root, you can assign the needed capability directly to the executable on Linux
 systems:
 ```